nileshgarg0023/foodapp/README.md

 - Npm install

+3. Set up a connection to your MongoDB Atlas database.
+You can find instructions on how to do this in the [MongoDB documentation](https://docs.mongodb.com/guides/).

+- Change mongodb url in Models folder in all the files

-3. Run the app
+4. Run the app

-- nodmon app.js
+- nodemon app.js

 ## Contributing